Gloria Lynne: Career

 At the age of 15, she won first prize at the Amateur Night contest at the Apollo Theater.
 She shared the stage with contemporary night club vocal ensembles, and recorded as part of such groups as the Enchanters and the Dell-Tones in the 1950s.
 As a soloist she recorded under her birth name, although most of her work was released under her stage name on the Everest, with whom she signed in 1958, and Fontana labels.

-Although showing much promise early on, especially after TV appearances, including the Harry Belafonte Spectacular, her development suffered through poor management.
+Although showing much promise early on, especially after TV appearances, including Harry Belafonte's New York 19 (1960) and The Ed Sullivan Show (1961), her development suffered through poor management.
 Some unscrupulous recording executives profited while she had limited financial resources—a victim of unpaid royalties—and only saved by the fact that she was able to work steadily and earn her money from live performances.

 During her earlier years on the road, Lynne shared bills with RnB, jazz, traditional pop music, and pop singers including Ray Charles, Billy Eckstine, Johnny Mathis and Ella Fitzgerald.
 TV specials include two with Harry Belafonte.
 She wrote lyrics for "Watermelon Man" with Herbie Hancock, and "All Day Long" with Kenny Burrell.
 Her final recording was "I Wish It Would Snow" featuring Bucky Pizzarelli.
 The song was featured in the 2014 Lifetime movie Seasons of Love, starring Gladys Knight and Taraji P. Henson.

 New York City proclaimed July 25, 1995 as "Gloria Lynne Day."